smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 #### *For example*
-A launch might cause the browser redirects to:
+A launch might cause the browser to redirect to:

     Location: https://app/launch?iss=https%3A%2F%2Fehr%2Ffhir&launch=xyz123